 The endorsement drew flak among riverine communities, who immediately called for a probe into the government’s decision for fears of further transboundary impacts

-The National Energy Policy Council (NEPC), chaired by Prime Minister Gen Prayut Chan-o-cha, on Wednesday was reported to and had acknowledged the core content of the draft Power Purchase deals for Luang Prabang and Pak Lay dam projects located on the Lower Mekong during its fourth meeting in this year.
+The National Energy Policy Council (NEPC), chaired by Prime Minister Gen Prayut Chan-o-cha, on Wednesday reportedly acknowledged the core content of the draft Power Purchase agreements for the Luang Prabang and Pak Lay dam projects on the Lower Mekong during its fourth meeting this year.

-The projects are the fourth and the fifth proposed on the river section that are now explicit to go ahead following the PPA endorsement_after the first Xayaburi dam and the second Don Sahong dam, both of which have drawn much controversy for their alleged destruction over the river’s ecosystems.
+The fourth and fifth projects proposed on the river section are now explicitly approved to proceed following the PPA endorsement, after the first Xayaburi dam and the second Don Sahong dam, both of which have drawn significant controversy for their alleged destruction of the river’s ecosystems.

-Energy Minister and Deputy PM Supattanapong Punmeechaow said the council at the same time also assigned the Electricity Generating Authority of Thailand (EGAT) to seal the deals with the developers of the dams.
+Energy Minister and Deputy PM Supattanapong Punmeechaow said the council also assigned the Electricity Generating Authority of Thailand (EGAT) to seal deals with the dam developers.

 The draft PPAs have been examined by the Council of the State already, he further said, adding if there are any amendments including work timetables as well as “milestones” in relation to power distribution without compromising the purchase rates agreed upon, the organization’s panel can make a decision on its own over the matters.

-The decision over the power purchase deals was made by the council along with other critical decisions including the delay to discharge some old power generation plants at Mae Mo in Lampang province to help stabilize the fluid energy shortage due to current multiple crises.
+The council decided on the power purchase deals, along with other critical decisions, including delaying the discharge of some old power generation plants at Mae Mo in Lampang province to help stabilise the fluid energy shortage amid multiple crises.

-PM Prayut was quoted as saying during the meeting that he wanted concerned agencies to look for alternative and renewable energy sources to maintain the country’s energy supplies and “there must not be short of power” in the country.
-He instructed the agencies not to cause repercussions against the government policy on carbon neutrality while seeking such energy sources.
-These sources must be subject to serious pursuits and studies for their potential, he cited.
-Hydropower is considered by the committee as one of such energy sources, according to their past meeting records.
+PM Prayut was quoted as saying during the meeting that he wanted the relevant agencies to explore alternative and renewable energy sources to maintain the country’s energy supply and that “there must not be a shortage of power.”
+He instructed the agencies not to create repercussions against government policy on carbon neutrality while pursuing such energy sources.
+These sources must undergo rigorous research and analysis to assess their potential, he said.
+The committee considers hydropower one of these energy sources, according to its meeting records.

 During its last meeting in May, the council also acknowledged the draft PPA for the Pak Beng dam project, the third in the line, which is strongly opposed by riverine communities in the north due to its relatively close proximity, only around 100 kilometers from the Thai-Lao border in Chiang Rai province.
 No assignment of the deal signing was reported.

-The NEPC’s decision came as representatives of the Mekong riverine communities as well as those from its tributaries gathered at the same time, Wednesday afternoon, to seriously discuss the best way out to protect the Mekong River and its tributaries following their direct experiences and lessons learned about the dam impacts on these rivers.
+The NEPC’s decision came as representatives of Mekong riverine communities, as well as those from its tributaries, gathered on Wednesday afternoon to discuss the best way to protect the Mekong River and its tributaries, drawing on their direct experiences and lessons learned about dam impacts on these rivers.

-“Power purchase continues as it does, and so do corporate investments and benefits, something that the law can never catch them up,” said Ms. Ormbun Thipsuna, Secretary-General of the Network Association of the Mekong Community Organizations Council of the Seven Northeastern Provinces, who had joined the forum and posted in her Facebook account upon learning about the government’s decision.
+“Power purchase continues as it does, and so do corporate investments and benefits, something that the law can never catch up,” said Ms Ormbun Thipsuna, Secretary-General of the Network Association of the Mekong Community Organisations Council of the Seven Northeastern Provinces, who had joined the forum and posted on her Facebook account upon learning about the government’s decision.

-Her group yesterday joined other Mekong communities under the name of the Thai Mekong People’s Network From Eight Provinces in inking a petition to be submitted to the Parliament’s public participation and political development sub-panel to ask for an immediate probe into this government’s decision.
-They cited the main reason that it lacked public participation in such critical decision-making while transboundary impacts from the Mekong dams are already clearly observed and experienced by the communities downstream without being properly addressed up until this point.
+Her group, which joined other Mekong communities yesterday under the name the Thai Mekong People’s Network from Eight Provinces, inked a petition to be submitted to the Parliament’s public participation and political development sub-panel, asking for an immediate probe into the government’s decision.
+They cited the main reason as the lack of public involvement in such critical decision-making.
+At the same time, transboundary impacts from the Mekong dams are already clearly observed and experienced by downstream communities and have not been adequately addressed to date.

 “This is for accountability, transparency, as well as public participation to be promoted as they are supposed to, “said the group in their letter.

-Updated/ June 25: They also submitted the petition to the PM himself asking him to look into the decision made.
+Updated/ June 25: They also submitted the petition to the PM himself, asking him to review the decision.

 The fourth and the fifth dams

-The Pak Lay dam project was proposed as the fourth in the line for the regional consultation mechanism provided by the Mekong River Commission (MRC) in mid-2018.
+The Pak Lay dam project was proposed as the fourth in line under the Mekong River Commission (MRC) regional consultation mechanism in mid-2018.
 It is planned on the Mekong mainstream in Pak Lay district in north-western Lao PDR’s Xayaburi province, around 100 kilometres downstream of the Xayaburi dam and around some 60 km from the Thai-Lao border in Loei province.

 The dam will be run-of-river, operating continuously year-round to produce 770 megawatts of electricity, according to the MRC.
 Power China Resources Ltd. was first named as its developer with the investment cost estimated at US$ 2,134 million.
 The construction is set to start this year and the commercial operation would begin when the construction finishes in 2029.